kmlawson/history-of-history-in-east-asia/assignments.md

 * Add page numbers
 * Use a minimum of 12 sized font
-* Use a serif font (such as Times Roman, Georgia, Garamond), not a sans serif font (such as Arial, Helvetica, Verdana)
 * Please double space your essays

 Other aspects of formatting are highlighted in the School of History style sheet.
 See the following section.